Facebook post threatens to call ICE on popular Chicago ice cream shop

 La Michoacana is a neighborhood favorite with 32 flavors of ice cream and a large variety of popsicles.

 "It's very upsetting.
 It's upsetting because we're a tight community.
-We're a hard-working community," said Amada Gallardo, owner.
+We're a hard-working community," said Amada Gallardo, who owns La Michoacana.

 Gallardo said Sunday a customer was apparently unhappy with his milkshake.

 "I don't know if it was just the employee that waited on him yesterday or what happened, but they gave him his shake.
-He didn't like it, and he just walked out," she said.
+He didn't like it, and he just walked out," Gallardo said.

 When the man wrote negative comments on a neighborhood Facebook page, Gallardo said she asked that they communicate offline.